endlesspint8/endlesspint8.github.io/testing/2017-07-31-drought-draughts-decency.md

 Other forms of support which may help without undercutting the development of societal institutions and capabilities: researching diseases that disproportionately affect the poor; provide expert advice on infrastructure/services; supplement country capacity (e.g., provide supplemental legal representation in international negotiations); curb arms dealing; trade and lending practices (away from repressive regimes); rich country trade restrictions and subsidies hurt poor farmers; migration and remittances; temporary education migration (favoring citizens of poor nations) [Deaton, _The Great Escape_].

+## Biology NOT Physics

 engineering/classical physicist (deterministic) view versus ecological complex/dispositional view

-Biology NOT physics [title encountered in What Makes us Fat]

 We need a systemic change; individual change is insufficient, inefficient, takes too long, and ignores or downplays the social aspect of our development (D. Snowden once again says it better than I can; “you can change people’s interactions and they can choose how they change”; “[we] evolved as community based intelligences, not as atomistic individuals”)